 - Include the articles of incorporation (applicable only if the society is a registered non-profit)

-- Apply to the office of the VP Operations and Finance for ratification.
+- Apply to the office of the VP Operations and Finance for ratification by using this Online Form.

 - If your application is in order, you will be prompted to pay the ratification fee.